 However, at this critical moment, product management can make an enormous difference if the role is also seen as a more strategic one.
 If the product manager is given the support and remit to thoroughly understand what customers and the market wants, then based on this knowledge they can provide credible input to lead both the product and company direction.

 The truth is that many founders find it very difficult to let go of steering the product.
 It’s their little baby and they don’t want to let go.
-Taking on a leadership role as the first PM in a company takes courage, silky political skills and a thick skin.
+Taking on a leadership role as the first PM in a company takes courage, silky political skills, and a thick skin.

 Companies with multiple products

 As companies add more products the demands on product management change and shift.
-The need for the product manager role becomes more obvious as it becomes important to prioritise different product options and plan the best use of resources such as development teams and marketing budget.
-And it’s clear to everyone that senior management don’t have the time or interest to get involved with the details of each product.
+The need for the product manager role becomes more obvious as it becomes important to prioritize different product options and plan the best use of resources such as development teams and marketing budget.
+And it’s clear to everyone that senior management doesn’t have the time or interest to get involved with the details of each product.